HackBulgaria/Programming51-1/week2/2-Coffee-Machine/README.md

 **And the following methods:**

 * Create method for adding `Coffee` in the machine - `public boolean addCoffee(Coffee coffee)`.
 The method should return `true` if you can add that coffee type to the machine.
 Otherwise, return `false` (more than 10 cups are added)
-* Create method for buying `Coffee` from the Coffee Machine `public float buyCoffee(String name, float price)`.
-This method recieves coffee name and money given by the buyer.
+* Create method for buying `Coffee` from the Coffee Machine `public float buyCoffee(String brand, float price)`.
+This method recieves coffee brand and money given by the buyer.
 If the coffee brand exsists in `brandsOfCoffee` - return the change.
 If it doesn't - return `-1`. **The amounts of coffee we can buy, for now, is unlimited.**

 Example in main: